 Corn can be converted into ethanol relatively easily and is already competitive with fossil fuels.
-But growing corn and processing it into ethanol requires a lot of energy and water, has significant environmental downsides, competes with food crops for highly productive agricultural land, and can drive up food prices.
+But growing corn and processing it into ethanol

 "We're interested in plants that can be grown with low inputs on land that doesn't compete for food production," Somerville says - plants like switchgrass and Agave.
 Species such as Agave use about one-tenth the water that wheat or rice requires per ton of biomass produced, he says, and "that's very attractive, because there are about 3 billion acres worldwide that are too arid for agriculture, but quite a bit of it could support these very droughttolerant species."